MILE HIGH HAUNTS:

 Colorado's Coolest Corn Maze

 Every Friday, Saturday and Sunday from Sept.
-14-Oct.
-28
+13-Oct.
+27

 Denver Botanic Gardens at Chatfield

 Get lost at this year's Denver Botanic Gardens at Chatfield's eight-acre Corn Maze, one of the most attended corn mazes in the country.
-The winding pathways will have a fruits-and-vegetables-theme this fall, designed to pay tribute to Denver Botanic Gardens’ Community Supporting Agriculture (CSA) program.
 Wind your way through acres of corn, view the design from two 15-foot tall illuminated bridges that overlook the giant Corn Maze, and watch the delight as younger children find their way through a special free McDonald's Mini-Maze designed just for them.
 Hayrides, and horse and pony rides will be available for an additional cost.
 An array of food vendors will offer some of your favorite fall foods, including freshly squeezed lemonade, funnel cakes, hotdogs and kettle corn.
 And don't forget to come out during Pumpkin Fest (Oct.
-12-14) to pick the perfect jack-o-lantern from the Gardens' 10-acre patch.
+11-13) to pick the perfect jack-o-lantern from the Gardens' 10-acre patch.

 Check out another great corn maze in the Denver area.

 Come meet the Butterfly Pavilion's creepiest crawliest friends while your kids scream around this safe, educational trick or treat street.
 This event, including games, costumes and candy, will have you bug out, just in time for Halloween.